XRPLF/xrpl-dev-portal/content/references/rippled-api/commandline-usage.md

 ## Generic Options

-These options are apply to most modes:
+These options apply to most modes:

 | Option          | Description                                                |
 |:----------------|:-----------------------------------------------------------|